compose-spec/compose-spec/develop.md

-# The Compose Specification - Development support
+# Compose Develop Specification

-{:.no_toc}
+> **Note:**
+>

-*Note:* Development support is an OPTIONAL part of the Compose Specification.
+> Develop is an optional part of the Compose Specification

-* ToC
-{:toc}

 ## Introduction

-Compose specification is a platform-neutral way to define multi-container applications.
-Compose focusing on development use-case to run application on local machine also supports some development hooks to improve developers velocity on their local workflow (also known as "inner loop").
+Compose focuses on the development use-case of running applications on a local machine.
+It also supports some development hooks to improve the velocity of your local workflow, also known as your "inner loop".
 This document defines how Compose behaves to efficiently assist the developer.

-## Definitions

-Compose Specification supports an OPTIONAL `develop` subsection on services.
-This section defines the development constraints and workflows to be set by Compose to assist the developer working on service codebase.
-Only a subset of Compose file services may define such a `develop` subsection.
+This section defines the development constraints and workflows set by Compose.
+Only a subset of Compose file services may require a `develop` subsection.

-## Illustrative sample
+## Illustrative example

-The following sample illustrates Compose specification concepts with a concrete sample application:

 ```yaml
 services: